AmoghJohri/Gold-Coins/README.md

 For *k + 1* coins, we have:
 1. *k* is even, i.e. *k + 1* is odd

-    - Pop the last element and store it.
+    - Pop the last coin and store it.

     - We have *k* elements left.